Post-surgical care for colorectal patients | Tips for Bangladeshi

 When to call the doctor?

 The post-surgical recovery process is not always smooth; sometimes, unwanted incidents may occur.
-Here we describe some important factors that demand immediate doctors' help.
-Seek immediate medical help if you
+Here we

 experience the following issues: